prateekrajjoshi/yomari_internal/README.md

 1. Download all the files above and put it in a folder named 'codeigniter'.
 2. Copy the folder to path /var/www/html/
 3. Go to your browser and type the url "http://localhost/codeigniter/index.php/Yomari_controller"
-4. You need to configure your database before this which is discussed somewhere below.
+4. You need to configure your database.php file before this, which is discussed somewhere below.

 ## Manual Installation